Calculatrex

 Limitations

-ROI is a historical efficiency metric and does not account for tactical changes, injury status, or upcoming fixture difficulty.
-It is a tool for valuation, not a crystal ball.
+ROI is a historical efficiency metric.
+It cannot account for team chemistry, manager rotations, or late-fitness tests.
+It is a tool for valuation, not a complete prediction engine.

 Real-World Examples

-Scenario: Palmer started the season at £5.0m.
-He finished as the top-scoring player in the game with 244 points.
+Scenario: Cole Palmer started at £5.0m and finished with 244 points.

 Summary

 The Fantasy Player ROI Calculator is the ultimate tool for "Moneyball" style fantasy management.
-By ruthlessly analyzing points relative to cost, you can identify the hidden gems that allow you to afford the superstars, creating a statistically superior team that outperforms the field.
+By ruthlessly analyzing points relative to cost, you can identify hidden gems and avoid overpriced pitfalls, creating a statistically superior roster that consistently outperforms your rivals.